UCLNatSci/2024/PHAS0026/_sources/laplacetransform.md

 \mathcal{L}[f(t)] = F(p)
 ```

-With this alternate notation, note that the transform is really a function of a new variable, $p$, and that all the $t$’s will drop out in the integration process.
+With this alternate notation, note that the transform is really a function of a new variable, $p$, and that all the $t$’s will\mathrm{d}rop out in the integration process.

 We can start with a few facts about Laplace transform: